 The first European to enter the Northwest Territories was Samuel Hearne, who came here while searching for the Northwest Passage in 1770-72.

-In 1819-20, British naval officer Edward Parry became the first white explorer to enter the Northwest Territories by sea, when he sailed west through the Northwest Passage to Melville Island.
+In 1819-20, British naval officer Edward Parry became the first European explorer to enter the Northwest Territories by sea, when he sailed west through the Northwest Passage to Melville Island.
 There, he and his crew spent the winter – the first Europeans to do so in the Canadian High Arctic.

 This sandstone monument, inscribed by a crewman from Parry's expedition, long served as a waypoint for subsequent Arctic explorers.
 It marks what is now the northernmost national historic site in Canada.